Traefik Load Balanced VMware Cloud Director 10.x

 Traefik v2 Server details

 I like to run Traefik on a Docker host since it is super easy and fast to recover if anything were to go wrong.
 All I need is the info in this blog post to get the server back up and running.
-From my PhotonOS template to fully running/configured reverse proxy is measured in minutes :smile:
+From my PhotonOS template to fully running/configured reverse proxy is measured in minutes 😄

 I use Traefik static config to specify my entrypoints, enable the api and dashboard, set log file paths, enable healthcheck url, enable file and docker providers, configure my Let’s Encrypt resolver, and allow certificate verification to be skipped (IE: don’t object to self-signed or internal CA issued SSL certificates).